MiscGuild/bridge/README.md

 Pull requests are welcome.
 If you would like to chat with other developers please join our [Discord](https://discord.gg/bHFWukp) and go to `#programming-talk`.

+Please ensure the following before committing your changes:

+-   Your code has been thoroughly tested

-Please ensure commit messages follow the [Angular Convention](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#-commit-message-guidelines) and all code has been tested before contributing.
+-   Your commit message follows the [Angular Convention](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#-commit-message-guidelines)

+-   You are using [yarn](https://yarnpkg.com/getting-started/install) to install and manage this projects' packages.
+This was not included above for ease of installation

 ### Issues and Bug Reports